Shin-kun/Pong/README.md

 The Game is called Pong.
 This game has two players playing against each other.
 Like the real life Pingpong, the goal is to score one against your opponent.
+The first one to score 3 points wins the game.

 RED: PLAYER 1
       USE LEFT ARROW KEY for LEFT TURN